 Why Do We Install Cement Board Behind Tile

 Let’s preface this by saying it’s a terrible idea to install tile on plain old sheetrock.
 This is one of those things I envision Holmes on Homes getting angry about and ripping out.
-Cement board, and other tile backer boards, have a purpose.
-They provide a waterproof barrier underneath your tile that is perfect for rooms with alot of moisture, like a bathroom.
+Cement boards, and other tile backer boards, have a purpose.
+They provide a waterproof barrier underneath your tile that is perfect for rooms with a lot of moisture, like a bathroom.

 In addition, cement board is also extremely durable and stiff.
 Tiles and grout are much less likely to crack when installed on a tile backer board.
 In Colby’s years spent on job sites, he’s seen several instances of floor tiles adhered right onto plywood that have vibrated and popped right off.

 These days there are several options for tile backer boards.
 We went with the traditional cement board option and purchased James Hardie HardieBacker from Home Depot in the 0.42 in. x 3 ft. x 5 ft. size.
 For our approximately 5′ x 8′ small bathroom, we ordered 15 sheets but only used 13 of them.
 It’s always easier to order more than you think you need!
 Lesson learned when I tiled the guest bathroom a few years ago and spent a day driving to Home Depots to try and find more tile to finish the project!

 We wanted to try a new tile backer board that Colby has been seeing on job sites lately.
 For reference, Colby is an outside salesman for a door and window company and spends alot of time with contractors on job sites.
 Many have been using a foam backer board, particularly the Johns Manville GoBoard.
 This product has the durability and waterproofing benefits of traditional cement board but is 85% lighter!
 For anyone who hasn’t worked with cement board, that stuff is heavy, cumbersome, and makes one serious dusty mess when you cut it.
 GoBoard can be cut with a knife.